Sagebox/CKwargs/README.md

 ## Implementation

-- Copy `keyclass.cpp` and `keyclass.h` into your project directory
+- Copy `ckwargs.cpp`,`ckwargs.h`, and `my_keydefs.h` into your project directory
-- Edit `keyclass.h` to remove or change the example keywords (Range, AddBorder, etc.), placing your own keywords in the file
+- Edit `my_keydefs.h` to remove or change the example keywords (Range, AddBorder, etc.), placing your own keywords in the file
   - Also set the types for each keyword
-- use `my_keywords.h` to create your own keyword code to parse the keywords, using either the canonical keyword method (in the kw namespace) or the function-based keyword format (in the kf namespace)
-  - only one namespace is typically used, depending on the style you choose, although both styles can be used simultaneously
-  - namespaces can also be classes or structs.
-As a namespace, you can unscope the keywords for cleaner usage (i.e. AddBorder=true vs. kw::AddBorder=true)
+  - `my_keydefs.h` contains 4 sample keywords.
+See comments within on how to personalize it for your project.
+- Creating Keywords in Code
+  - For canonical keyword style (i.e. `AddBorder=true`): copy and edit `my_keywords.h` and `my_keywords.cpp` into the project.
+  - For function-based keywords (i.e. `AddBorder()` or `AddBorder(true)`): copy and edit `my_keyfuncs.h` and `my_keyfunc.cpp`
+  - Change the sample keyword namespaces (either `kw` or `kf`) to whatever desired (or just keep them the same name, `kw` is recommended)
+    - These are declared as namespaces in the .h file, but can be a class or a struct
-    - This is the only advantage to using a namespace vs. a class or struct.
+    - The namespace is used to show in the examples unscoped keyword usage.
+That's about the only advantage to using a namespace vs. a class or struct.
-    - Note that the examples have static in front of the functions.
-This will cause duplicated code when multiple source files bring in the `my_keywords.h` file.
-      - Move the code to a separate C++ file to avoid duplicate code
-      - The code itself is small, so it is not required when mulitple files use `my_keywords.h`, and it can be easier to let the duplicated code exist during the design phase and/or until a refactoring step to avoid extra work until the design is solidified.
-  - the namespace are arbitrary names and can be named anything you liked, and can also be put into any scope you wish, such as within a class (as classes or structs vs. namespaces)

-As many keywords sets as desired may be used with different namespace/classes as shown in my_keywords.h, allowing different modules to use different and unique keywords without overlap.

 # MIT License

 CKwargs is part of the Sagebox suite of open-source code.